Satyendra444/domain-monitor-service/README.md

 ---

-**Made with ❤️ for 91Trucks - Keeping your domains monitored 24/7**
+**Built with ❤️ using Node.js - Reliable domain monitoring made simple**